 Day 4 – Trinity

-This morning enjoy a nature cruise of Trinity Bay.
+This morning enjoy a zodiac nature cruise of Trinity Bay.
 The afternoon at leisure to explore this beautiful region further.
 This area has been used for the filming of the movie “Shipping News” starring Dame Judi Dench and also for the TV miniseries drama “Random Passage”.
 Visit the nearby Cape Random film set constructed in 2000, the site offers visitors the opportunity to step back in time and imagine the life of our forebearers in a typical fishing community in the early 1800’s.
 Continue on and drive the remainder of the Bonavista Peninsula.
 Take time to visit Cape Bonavista Lighthouse, Historic Ryan Premises, Mockbeggar Plantation and the Matthew Interpretation Centre.
-This evening enjoy the New Founde Lande Trinity Pageant – a humerous look at Newfoundland & Labrador history.
+This evening perhaps enjoy the the Trinity dinner theatre – a humerous look at Newfoundland & Labrador history.
 Overnight Trinity.

 Day 5 – Trinity/Twillingate